Bylaw Services Frequently Asked Questions

 Bylaw Services

-Will I have to give my name, address and phone number when I make a complaint?
+Will I have to give my personal information to make a complaint?

 Will my complaint be kept confidential?

-Answer: Your personal information is protected by the Freedom of Information and Protection of Privacy (FOIPP) Act.
-For more information on the FOIPP Act [ Click Here ]
+Answer: Your personal information is protected pursuant the Freedom of Information and Protection of Privacy (FOIPP) Act.
+For more information visit Freedom of Information and Protection of Privacy.

-What is the process after I make a complaint?
+What is the process of making a complaint?

-I received a Bylaw Offence Notice.
+I received a Bylaw Notice.
 How do I pay or dispute it?

 Where can I find bylaw information?